 George Hoover, Jr. is the founder and president of Torrey Growth and Income Advisors and has been a registered investment advisor for more than 20 years.
-Before starting his career in wealth management, George was a world class triathlete.
+Before starting his career in wealth management, George was a world-class triathlete.
 Apart from his professional endeavors, George and his family have a passion for exploring the world, conserving the environment, and indulging in rock climbing adventures.

-Vu Ngoc Thanh, retired member of the faculty of Biology at Hanoi University of Science, Vietnam National University is one of the leading primatologists in Vietnam.
+Vu Ngoc Thanh, a retired member of the faculty of Biology at Hanoi University of Science, Vietnam National University is one of the leading primatologists in Vietnam.
 He has worked closely with Dr. Lippold since her return to Vietnam in 1993.
 Together they have surveyed all parts of the country to establish the location of viable douc populations so that they can be conserved and protected.
 Mr. Thanh has worked for more than 30 years in animal conservation.

 Luwain Ng is the financial administrator for Torrey Growth and Income Advisors.
 Luwain is a licensed stockbroker and has been employed as an investment executive and wealth management administrator since 1999.
 Before coming to Torrey Growth and Income Advisors, she served as operations manager for AG Edwards and other wealth management firms.

 C.J.
 Thompson, founder and president of Boot Networks Global Support has been a certified technology professional for more than 25 years.
-His worldwide surfing expeditions demonstrated the critical need for conservation of natural environments and the wildlife that inhabit them.
+His worldwide surfing expeditions demonstrated the critical need for the conservation of natural environments and the wildlife that inhabit them.
 As the IT Director of The Douc Langur Foundation, C.J. is entrusted with the responsibility of managing the foundation’s technology infrastructure.

 Nancy Barnhart, MFC, CEAP is a retired Employees Assistance Program Center Manager of a leading Health Care Organization.
-She has great expertise at working with people of all backgrounds and is an expert in the administration of complex social and behavioral outcomes for both rural and urban societies.
+She has great expertise in working with people of all backgrounds and is an expert in the administration of complex social and behavioral outcomes for both rural and urban societies.

 Julie R. Fischer, DVM established the University of California at Davis Nephrology and Hemodialysis Service in San Diego and is a nationally recognized expert in upper and lower urinary tract disease.
 She has been a Diplomate of the American College of Veterinary Internal Medicine since 2000 with the specialty of Small Animal Internal Medicine.

-Ruth Hayward is a retired engineer of an international aerospace company, renowned sculptress, local community leader and activist with wide international experience.
-She has been a lifelong environmental steward concerned with native species biodiversity, habitat protection, natural resource conservation and the economic management of sustainability protected habitats.
+Ruth Hayward is a retired engineer of an international aerospace company, renowned sculptress, local community leader, and activist with wide international experience.
+She has been a lifelong environmental steward concerned with native species biodiversity, habitat protection, natural resource conservation, and the economic management of sustainability-protected habitats.